-The purpose of the CalWORKs child care program is to help a family transition smoothly from the immediate, short-term child care needed as a parent starts work or work activities, to the stable long-term child care necessary for the family to leave and remain off aid.
+The purpose of the CalWORKs Child Care program is to help a family transition smoothly from the immediate, short-term child care needed as a parent starts work or work activities, to the stable long-term child care necessary for the family to leave and remain off aid.

-The CalWORKs Child Care Program is administered in three stages.
+The CalWORKs Child Care program is administered in three stages.
 Stage One is administered by the California Department of Social Services through the county welfare departments (CWDs), and it provides child care subsidies until the CWD determines the family is stable.
 Stages Two and Three are administered by the California Department of Education (CDE) through contracts with Alternative Payment Program (APP) agencies.

 - Stage One begins with a family's entry into the CalWORKs program.
-Clients leave Stage One after six months or when their situation is stable, and when there is a slot available in Stage Two or Three; - Stage Two begins after six months or after a recipient's work or work activity has stabilized, or when the family is transitioning off of aid.
-Clients may continue to receive child care in Stage Two up to two years after they are no longer eligible for cash aid; and - Stage Three begins when a funded space is available and when the client has used his or her Stage Two services after transitioning off of aid.
+Clients leave Stage One after six months or when their situation is stable, and when there is space available in Stage Two or Three; - Stage Two begins when a county determines a family to be stable.
+Recipients may continue to receive child care in Stage Two up to two years after they are no longer eligible for cash aid; and - Stage Three begins when a recipient has been off of cash aid for twenty-four months and funding is available.
 (Stage Three is for former CalWORKs recipients.)